Ruth2103/Palmoria-Group/README.md

 1. Salary Bands & Location

 Most employees (202) earn above $100K, with significant representation in the $90K range.

 2.Average Salary by Gender and Location

-Across all locations, males earn $2,000–$3,000 more on average than females, with the gap most visible in Kaduna and Lagos.
+Across all locations, males earn $2,000–$3,000 more on average than females.

+3.